Top 5 things you should know about CBD

 1. What is CBD?

-CBD is just one of over cannabinoids found within the industrial Hemp Plant.
-Other Cannabinoids include CBN, CBG, THC and more, each one with its one reported benefits.
+CBD or cannabidiol is just one of over 80 cannabinoids found within the Hemp Plant.
+Some other cannabinoids include CBN, CBG, THC and more, each one with its one reported benefits.
 CBD currently is being sold in 3 different forms across the nation and in hemp friendly countries across the world.

 3 forms of CBD :

-- Broad Spectrum: Contains CBD, as well as may other of the cannabinoids, terpenes, and flavonoids found within the Industrial Hemp Plant.
-Broad Spectrums have had the cannabinoids THC selectively removed through additional processes.
+- Broad Spectrum: Contains CBD, as well as many of the other cannabinoids, terpenes, and flavonoids found in the Hemp Plant.
+Broad Spectrum's have had the cannabinoid THC selectively removed through additional processes.

 - Full Spectrum: Contains all of the cannabinoids, terpenes, and flavonoids found within the plant to include THC up to 0.3% as allowed by law.
-All Full spectrums must be below this line to be compliant with the 2018 Farm Bill and remain federally legal within the USA.
+All Full spectrum's must be below the 0.3% line to be compliant with the 2018 Farm Bill and remain federally legal within the USA.

 2. Is Hemp Marijuana?